-My name is Tracy Marie Posillico
+My name is Tracy Posillico

 I met the love of my life at a Black Jack table in Las Vegas when I was 21 and he was 33.
 At the time, I was a typical college girl and I had many career aspirations as well as personal ones.
 He was a kind and successful New Yorker.
-I quickly moved to Manhattan after graduation, we got married on a beautiful Caribbean island, I received my MBA in Finance and we started a family.
-We were so in love, we traveled the world and I did not have much to be concerned about.
-I was grateful to God everyday.
-I was 26 when we had our first-born, Whitney Marie.
-I loved being a wife and mother.
-I was a normal girl.
-Then our five-week-old baby girl, Whitney, was diagnosed with a Malignant Rhabdoid Kidney Tumor and she was given a 20% chance of survival.

 That year, we fought cancer with our daughter and I basically became a nurse.
 I changed the direct line that went to her heart to deliver lethal chemotherapy on a weekly basis as well as administered hourly medications along with attempting to be a new mom.

-I am now a 32-year-old woman who has endured more than most can say at my age and I am everything but normal.
-I am happily married to the most unbelievable man and we now have three more family members, a four-year-old daughter, a three-year-old son and a one-year-old son.
-Whitney made us BELIEVE, regardless of the circumstances.
-As crazy as it may seem, during the 377 days of Whitney’s life, our lives were turned right-side up and we truly learned how to live.
+I am now a 38-year-old woman who has endured more than most can say at my age and I am everything but normal.
+I am happily married to the most unbelievable man and we now have four more family members, a 10-year-old daughter, a 9-year-old son, a 7-year-old son and a 5-year-old baby girl.

 I hope that you have been touched by my daughter’s story and that it gives you strength in your personal trials.
 As I share Whitney’s life lessons on my blog, I hope to inspire others to live their best self.
 I often write about surviving and thriving after tragedy.

 Disclaimer: I am not a nutritionist or a doctor.
 I do not give medical advice.
 I am a mother who has worked closely with many nutritionists, doctors, chefs, healers and holistic practitioners.
 I do an extensive amount of research on health and food.
 I live by what I say and I feed my family all of these amazing foods!